SoftwareAG/sagdevops-cc-docker-builder/README.md

 Stop tailing the log by pressing Ctrl+C.

-Open Integration Server Admin UI at [http://0.0.0.0:5552/](http://0.0.0.0:5552/) Login as Administrator/manage
+Open Integration Server Admin UI at [http://0.0.0.0:5552/](http://0.0.0.0:5552/) and login as Administrator/manage.

 Congratuations!

-This is your custom-built webMethods Microservices Runtime container for 10.1 with the latest fixes and basic configuration.
+This is your custom-built webMethods Microservices Runtime container v10.1 with the latest core fixes and basic configuration applied built from a simple Command Central YAML template!

 ### Running managed containers

-To take advantage of the management capabilities privided by Command Central we can run managed containers.
+We can take advantage of the management capabilities privided by Command Central not just at the image build time, but at container runtime as well.

 Start Command Central container first: